Wedding of Prince Edward and Wallis Simpson: Ceremony

 Edward left Britain for Austria, where he stayed at Schloss Enzesfeld, the home of Baron Eugène and Baroness Kitty de Rothschild.
 Edward had to remain apart from Wallis until there was no danger of compromising the granting of a decree absolute in her divorce proceedings.
 Upon her divorce being made final in May 1937, she changed her name by deed poll to Wallis Warfield, resuming her maiden name.
 The couple reunited in France soon after for their wedding.

 Wallis and Edward married on June 3, 1937, at the Château de Candé, lent to them by French millionaire Charles Bedaux.
 The date would have been King George V's 72nd birthday; Queen Mary thought the wedding had been scheduled for then as a deliberate slight.
 No member of Edward's family attended.

-Wallis wore a "Wallis blue" Mainbocher wedding dress.
-Edward presented her with an engagement ring that consisted of an emerald mount in yellow gold set with diamonds, and the sentence "We are ours now" was engraved on it.
+Under the 1905 French law on the Separation of the Churches and the State, a civil marriage ceremony was required first, performed minutes before the religious ceremony by Charles Mercier, the mayor and village doctor of Monts, the commune in which the Château de Candé is situated.
+The ceremony was in French, with the bride more fluent than the groom.

 While the Church of England refused to sanction the wedding, Robert Anderson Jardine, Vicar of St Paul's, Darlington, offered to perform the service, an offer that was accepted by the couple.
 Guests included Randolph Churchill, Baron Eugène Daniel von Rothschild, and the best man, Major Fruity Metcalfe.

-The marriage produced no children.
+Wallis' wedding dress was by Mainbocher in the colour dubbed "Wallis blue".
+Edward presented her with an engagement ring that consisted of an emerald mount in yellow gold set with diamonds, and the sentence "We are ours now" was engraved on it.

 Edward was created Duke of Windsor by his brother King George VI prior to the marriage.
 However, letters patent, issued by the new king and unanimously supported by the Dominion governments, prevented Wallis, now Duchess of Windsor, from sharing her husband's style of "Royal Highness".
 The King's firm view that the Duchess should not be given a royal title was shared by his mother, Queen Mary, and his wife, Queen Elizabeth.

 The couple had their honeymoon at Wasserloenburg Castle in Austria.
+The marriage produced no children.